 The House system also plays a significant part in school events with students participating in inter-house events including cross-country, swimming and athletics carnivals along with theatre sports and music competitions.

 In the primary years, House Activity competitions are coordinated in a vertical fashion to enable students within a phase of learning to interact with older and younger members of their House group.
 Students participate in Inter-school sporting events to accumulate points towards their respective primary campus House Shield.

-In middle and secondary, each House is allocated staff members as the House Leader and Year Coordinator.
+In Middle and Senior School, each House is allocated staff members as the House Leader and Year Coordinator.
 They are responsible for overseeing the Pastoral Care Groups (PCGs), supporting and promoting each student’s welfare assigned to their House.
-The House Coordinators frequently visit the PCGs and work closely with each of the PCG tutors to ensure that any student concerns are resolved with and care and support.
-PCG tutors will often refer students to the House Coordinator for various pastoral, behavioural and educational concerns, with only a few of these concerns being passed on to the Director of Pastoral Care.
-A key role of the House Coordinator is to promote House’s activities and encourage students to develop a sense of belonging to their House and House pride.
+The House Leader frequently visit the PCGs and work closely with each of the PCG tutors to ensure that any student concerns are resolved with care and support.
+PCG tutors will often refer students to the House Leader for various pastoral, behavioural and educational concerns, with only a few of these concerns being passed on to the Director of Pastoral Care.
+A key role of the House Leader is to promote House’s activities and encourage students to develop a sense of belonging to their House and House pride.